irbyk/Plex-Discord-Bot_V2/README.md

 ***
 ## Docker
-If you are using docker, you can use these commands to build and start your Plex bot (after downloading the source code and set the config file) :
+If you are using [Docker](https://www.docker.com/), you can use these commands to build and start your Plex bot (after downloading the source code and set the config file) :

 go to your plex bot folder (`cd your/plex/bot/folder`)